 - Origin: Smoked and dried jalapeños, traditionally used in Mexican cuisine.

-- Flavor: Deep, rich, and smoky with a medium to high heat level.
+- Flavor: Rich, smoky, with medium to high heat.

-- Form: Often sold in adobo sauce (a tomato-based sauce with vinegar and spices), which adds depth and tanginess.
+- Form: Often sold in adobo sauce (tomato-based sauce with vinegar and spices).

 Regular Dried Jalapeños